Open-EO/openeo-python-client/docs/basics.rst

     >>> connection = openeo.connect('https://openeo.vito.be')

 Now, we have a :class:`Connection <openeo.Connection>` object called ``connection``.
-We can This object is our entry point to the backend, and allows us to discover its capabilities.
+This is our entry point to the backend and allows us to discover its capabilities and collections programmatically.

-Information about a backend is most easily found on the OpenEO HUB: http://hub.openeo.org/
+Use the openEO Hub (http://hub.openeo.org/) to explore a backend in a more graphical interactive way.

 Band math usually starts from a raster data cube, with multiple spectral bands available.
 The backend used here has a Sentinel-2 collection: TERRASCOPE_S2_TOC_V2